Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 - In Azure DevOps, under the "Pipelines" sidebar section, go to "Environments"
 - Create a "New environment" in DevOps to represent the environment, with no resources for now, and name it appropriately (e.g. "QQ Project Name - UAT" to represent the UAT environment)
 - Click into the Environment, and in the triple dots menu at the top right select "Security"
-  - Add a Pipeline permission in the bottom card for the main pipeline (QQProjectName - Build and Deploy) to allow the pipeline to use resources from this Environment
+  - Add a Pipeline permission in the bottom card for the main pipeline (Legit - Build and Deploy) to allow the pipeline to use resources from this Environment
   - Update the inherited Project Administrators permission from Reader to Administrator in the top "User permissions" card
   - Update the inherited Project Valid Users permission from Reader to User in the top "User permissions" card and hit Save
 - If this environment should be deployed to automatically (e.g. when you merge into main) then you're done.
 If not, then click back to the Environment and in the top tabs beneath the environment name, select "Approvals and Checks"